Waterman Fountain Pen

 Gargoyles – old and new

-Posted by jerry on June 17th, 2004 — Posted in History, Journal, Travel, Writing
+Posted by Jerry on June 17th, 2004 — Posted in History, Journal, Travel, Writing

 Ever since I spent a bit of time poking around the UK I have been fascinated by the phenomenon of gargoyles – part rook plumbing devices, part caricature, and part irreverent iconography.
 The site above discusses the history of these strange carvings, and this one is of a modern maker of gargoyles I was intrigued also at the discovery that Star Wars’ Darth Vader appears as a gargoyle gracing the roof line of the cathedral in Washington DC in the USA!